 - Insert the key and turn to the right (starboard).
-This turns ON the electrical system and prompts the battery(ies) to provide power. - Turn the blower ON and allow it to run for at least four (4) minutes before starting the engine. - Momentarily press the ENGINE START-STOP button. - Momentarily press the ENGINE START-STOP button to turn OFF the engine.
+This turns ON the electrical system and prompts the batteries to provide power. - Turn the blower ON by pushing IN the blower button and allow it to run for at least four (4) minutes before starting the engine. - Momentarily press the ENGINE START-STOP button. - Momentarily press the ENGINE START-STOP button to turn OFF the engine.